 To closely monitor the performance an enhanced logger was deployed with the monitoring turned to the maximum 60Hz.
 This enabled a greater visualisation and highlighted what a tough job this PRV needs to manage.
 Christopher Leonard, Business Development Director at Oxford Flow explains;

 “Thanks to the IP series’ innovative design, the piston actuator delivers precise, stable control across the entire operating range.
 When in use, the piston moves inward, reducing the size of the cavity when the downstream demand increases and the pipeline pressure falls below the required outlet pressure.
 As a result flow increases and maintains a stable outlet pressure.
 The reverse operation occurs when pressure increases downstream as demand falls and the piston moves to the closed position to maintain a stable downstream pressure.

 The results of the Oxford Flow IP Series PRV trial are very encouraging as it appears that the valve is also mitigating the pressure transients and protecting the downstream system from further shock and stress.
-Peter Wilson, Network Performance Co-ordinator of Northumbria Water explained: “Like many other water companies, we are faced with maintaining steady supply pressures in our network whatever the customer demand, a big challenge.
+Peter Wilson, Network Performance Co-ordinator of Northumbrian Water explained: “Like many other water companies, we are faced with maintaining steady supply pressures in our network whatever the customer demand, a big challenge.

 This site is particularly demanding due to the significant difference between peaks and lows making it difficult to optimise.
 The valve from Oxford Flow seems to have resolved this problem and should give us another tool to help us in our goals of maintaining customer supply while reducing leakage”.

 - Lightweight – manufactured using WRAS approved Acetyl resin and weighs a 1/10th of competitor PRVs